Zebra

 Zebras have a lot of facts and features that make them unique:

-1. Zebras have black and white stripes that extend from every part of their body except the belly and inner side of their legs.
-These stripes are unique like fight prints which help camouflage them.
-Their stripes may confuse biting flies and predators, making it difficult for them to judge the distance from a zebra and pick out an individual zebra when they also run in herds.
+1. Zebras have black and white stripes that extend from every part of their body, except the belly and inner side of their legs.
+These stripes are unique, like fight prints, which help camouflage them.
+Their stripes may confuse biting flies and predators, making it difficult for them to judge the distances from a zebra and pick out an individual zebra when they also run in herds.

 2. Their stripes also help to keep them cool in the hot sun.
 Zebra's black stripes absorb heat in the morning, warming up zebras, while white stripes reflect African sunlight, increasing cooling through heat dispersion.

-3. These African animals have very strong legs which allow them to run quickly.
-They can run up to 56 km per hour.
+3. These African animals have strong legs, which allow them to move quickly.
+They can reach a speed of up to 56 km p/h.
 Their quick speed also helps them escape danger.

-4. They also have large hearts and lungs that allow them to take in a lot of oxygen.
+4. They also have large hearts and lungs, which allow them to take in a lot of oxygen.

 5. Zebras drink a lot of water to stay hydrated in the hot sun and can go without food for several days.
 Their special diet also helps them stay cool in the hot climate.